International: +1-(617)-969-5452 Toll Free: 800-370-5452

 In recent years, diverse industries have embraced Microfluidizer® technology for the creation of products with qualities that are only possible using nano-scale materials.
 Examples include nanoparticles, nanoemulsions and nanoencapsulation.

 Advantages of this technology are numerous, and include everything from improving stability, to optimizing material characteristics, to enhanced delivery of hydrophobic drugs to their intended targets.

-It’s no wonder, then, that process engineers in industries as distinct as pharmaceuticals, fine chemicals, biotechnology, cosmetics, food processing and energy have discovered that Microfluidics represents superior technology for the efficient creation of nanoparticles and nanoemulsions, among other applications.
+It’s no wonder, then, that process engineers in industries as distinct as pharmaceuticals, vaccines, fine chemicals, biotechnology, cosmetics, food processing and energy have discovered that Microfluidics represents superior technology for the efficient creation of nanoparticles and nanoemulsions, among other applications.

 Although conventional homogenizers can also be used to achieve some of these applications, Microfluidics Microfluidizer® machines offer superior results in terms of greater particle size reductions, tighter particle size distributions, repeatability and seamless scalability.

 Microfluidizer® technology ensures that fluid pressure is converted to high shear forces more efficiently and consistently than is readily achievable using competing technologies.
 By maintaining constant pressure, Microfluidizer® homogenizers ensure that 100 percent of a given material receives exactly the same treatment.

 Inherent differences in Microfluidics technology versus high-pressure valve homogenization technology mean far less process energy is converted to heat.
 This not only saves energy, but it also helps prevent thermal effects from altering the physiochemical characteristics of any delicate materials undergoing processing.

 The key to the Microfluidizer® technologies remarkable efficiency is the design of our exclusive fixed-geometry interaction chamber.
 As fluids are forced at constant pressures and controlled temperatures through the unique Interaction Chamber™, materials experience extreme shear forces, yielding precisely controlled particle size reductions and strikingly tight particle size distribution curves.